Frequently Asked Questions

 - European Commission Representations: The representation offices act as the European Commission’s voice and monitor public opinion in their host country.
 They provide information on the EU through events and the distribution of brochures, leaflets and other materials.

-- European Parliament Information Offices: Their role is to raise awareness about the European Parliament and the European Union and to encourage people to vote in European parliamentary elections.
+- European Parliament Information Offices: Their role is to raise awareness about the European Parliament and the European Union and to encourage people to vote in the European parliamentary elections.